 The successful appeal was made possible by the effective collaboration between Stewarts and ForrestBrown.

-Stewarts partner Lee Ellis said: “I am delighted for Quinn and for ForrestBrown, with whom we have worked closely, in securing this victory.
+Stewarts said: “We are delighted for Quinn and for ForrestBrown, with whom we have worked closely, in securing this victory.
 HMRC’s approach, if it had been accepted, risked narrowing the scope and ability of SMEs to access enhanced R&D relief.
 The victory is the result of a team effort, who worked hard to expertly marshal the technical tax issues in dispute.”

 James Dudbridge, Director and head of the advisory practice at ForrestBrown, explained: “Our goal is always to resolve enquiries efficiently with the best possible result for our clients.
 But in this case, that meant taking the extra step of appealing the enquiry outcome to the tax tribunal.
 Stewarts is known for having a specialist team with significant experience in resolving complex tax enquiries and disputes with HMRC, so were a perfect fit as a partner to guide our client through the tribunal process.
 Their calm and measured advice and insight throughout, combined with the specialist expertise of ForrestBrown, was a vital part of achieving this important result for our client.”

 You can find further information regarding our expertise, experience and team on our Tax Litigation and Investigations pages.

 If you require assistance from our team, please contact us.